WinVector/vtreat/README.md

 [very short
 worksheet](http://winvector.github.io/KDD2009/KDD2009RF.html) (though we
 think for understanding it is *essential* to work all the steps by hand as we did in the book).
+The 2nd edition of *Practical Data Science with R* covers using `vtreat` in `R` in chapter 8 “Advanced Data Preparation.”

 The idea is: `data.frame`s prepared with the `vtreat` library are somewhat safe to train on as some precaution has been taken against all of the above issues.
 Also of interest are the `vtreat` variable significances (help in initial variable pruning, a necessity when there are a large number of columns) and `vtreat::prepare(scale=TRUE)` which re-encodes all variables into effect units making them suitable for y-aware dimension reduction (variable clustering, or principal component analysis) and for geometry sensitive machine learning techniques (k-means, knn, linear SVM, and more).
 You may want to do more than the `vtreat` library does (such as Bayesian imputation, variable clustering, and more) but you certainly do not want to do less.

 There have been a number of recent substantial improvements to the library, including: